 5. Hand-Held Deep Tissue Massager

 One of my most recent purchases in a quest to find something to further help my spasticity is a hand-held massager.
 I’ve used a shiatsu back massager before, but these can be somewhat limited in use for other areas of your body.
-The one I ordered is portable, comes with different heads for various intensities and I can even use it on the bottom of my feet.
+The one I ordered is portable, comes with different heads for various intensities and I can even use it on the bottom of my feet; this is similar to the one I have.

 6. Baclofen